One of the most common questions in our Feeding Littles Clients Only Group on Facebook has to do with a baby’s first birthday cake:

 I think super messy cake smashes are a hilariously appropriate way to usher in toddlerhood and the joyful craziness that it brings.

 What if your baby has allergies?
-Check out the links below to some allergen-free cake recipes:
+Check out the links below to some allergen-friendly cake recipes:

 Gluten-free allergen-friendly smash cake by the Pretty Bee